kaushal07wick/portfolio/_posts/2015-09-08-sample-post.markdown

 ---
 layout: post
-title:  "Sample post from Daktilo"
+title:  "Welcome to my lifesite"
-subtitle: "What you can do with it!"
+subtitle: "What will u find here!"
-date:   2014-08-19 23:56:45
+date:   2024-05-10
-categories: [tool]
 ---

-Just a sample post to show some of the *typography* elements supported from **daktilo** theme.
+I build this website to showcase my **projects** and maybe show off my peculiar **writings** as well.

 ___

-A blockquote:

-> We are Hitchhikers in the road of open source knowledge.
+itchhikers in the road of open source knowledge.

 ## Header 2